a-wiacek/project-euler/README.md

 # Project Euler

-Collection of solutions to Project Euler problems written in Haskell and Rust.
+Collection of solutions to Project Euler problems written in Haskell.
+One day, other languages might appear here.